Maldives parliament approves extension of state of emergency by 30 days

 Yameen took power in 2013 and his recent moves aim to consolidate power ahead of an election this year.

-The country’s neighbour India urged the government to release nine opposition leaders as required by the Supreme Court.
+The country’s neighbour India urged the government to release the nine opposition leaders as required by the Supreme Court.

 All 38 ruling party lawmakers approved the vote at an extraordinary session of parliament boycotted by the opposition who cited the constitution to say it required 43 MPs.